 If you don’t qualify for IU in either of these ways, your claim may be eligible for extra-schedular consideration.
 This means that the VA will consider several factors to determine whether your case is so “exceptional” or “unusual” that the regular rating method used by the VA is inadequate.
 Some of these factors the VA considers include your work history, education, periods of hospitalization and your service-connected disabilities.

 After honorably serving your country in the military, you should not be left scrambling just to get by due to a service-connected disability.
-Let the Berry Law Firm help you file for the benefits that you lawfully deserve.
+Let the Berry Law help you file for the benefits that you lawfully deserve.
 For a free consultation, please call (855) 278-7414 or contact us online.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.